devsalmanquadri/musicwebsite/README.md

 To add new music tracks to the library:

 1. **Add Track Information:**
-   - Update the `script.js` file in the `js/` directory with the new track details.
+   - Update the HTML in `index.html` to include new track details.

 2. **Add Track Files:**
-   - Place the audio files in the appropriate directory under `audio/`.
+   - Place the audio files in the appropriate directory under `audios/`.

+### Adding New Sections

+To add new sections to your website:

+1. **HTML:**
+   - Open the `index.html` file.
+   - Add a new section with the desired content.

+2. **CSS:**
+   - Open the `styles/style.css` file.
+   - Add new styles for the section to ensure it matches the overall design.
+2. **JS:**
+   - Open the `js/script.js` file.
+   - Add new Scripts for the section.

 ## Deployment

-To deploy the music website, follow these steps:
+To deploy the music website:

-1. **Build the Project:**
-    ```bash
-    npm run build
-    ```
-    This will create an optimized production build of the application.

-2. **Deploy:**
+1. **Upload Files:**
-    Deploy the contents of the `build` directory to your preferred web hosting service (e.g., GitHub Pages, Netlify, Vercel).
+   Upload the files to your preferred web hosting service (e.g., GitHub Pages, Netlify, Vercel).

 ## Contributing